HiiZun/hitstv-bot/README.md

 If you encounter errors with `@discordjs/opus` during Docker build, the Dockerfile automatically handles this:

 - **Removes** the problematic `@discordjs/opus` dependency
+- **Keeps** `sodium-native` for secure voice encryption (required by Discord)
-- **Installs** `opusscript` as a pure JavaScript fallback
+- **Installs** `opusscript` as a pure JavaScript Opus fallback
+- **Includes** build tools only for `sodium-native` compilation
 - **Uses** FFmpeg for audio processing
-- **Configures** Discord.js voice to avoid native Opus encoding

-The bot works perfectly without native Opus - `opusscript` provides all necessary functionality without compilation issues.
+The bot requires encryption for voice connections, so `sodium-native` is essential for security.

 **Error messages you might see (automatically handled):**
-- `Cannot find module '@discordjs/opus'`
+- `Cannot find module '@discordjs/opus'` ✅ Resolved with opusscript
-- `Cannot find module 'node-opus'`
-- `Cannot find module 'opusscript'`

-These are resolved by the automatic fallback system.
+- `Cannot play audio as no valid encryption package is installed` ✅ Resolved with sodium-native
+- Opus encoding warnings ✅ Resolved with fallback system

 ### Bot doesn't join voice channel
 - Check bot permissions in the voice channel